alfurka/alfurka.github.io/_posts/2025-12-16-synthetic-data-paper-published.md

 image: /img/data.png
 ---

-I'm thrilled to announce that my paper **"Generating Synthetic Data with Locally Estimated Distributions for Disclosure Control"** has been officially published in the *Australian & New Zealand Journal of Statistics*!
+I am very happy to announce that my paper **"Generating Synthetic Data with Locally Estimated Distributions for Disclosure Control"** has been officially published in the *Australian & New Zealand Journal of Statistics*!

 **Kalay, A. F. (2025).** "Generating Synthetic Data With Locally Estimated Distributions for Disclosure Control." *Australian & New Zealand Journal of Statistics*, 1–24. [https://doi.org/10.1111/anzs.70032](https://doi.org/10.1111/anzs.70032)